NEUIR/ExpandR/README.md

 ## 📖 Overview
-We introduce LLM-QE, a novel approach that leverages Large Language Models (LLMs) to generate document-based query expansions, thereby enhancing dense retrieval models.
+We introduce ExpandR, a joint optimization framework that enhances dense retrieval by aligning Large Language Models (LLMs) with retriever preferences through query expansion.

-LLM-QE designs both rank-based and answer-based rewards and uses these reward models to optimize LLMs to align with the ranking preferences of both retrievers and LLMs, thus mitigating the hallucination of LLMs during query expansion.
+ExpandR prompts LLMs to generate query expansions and uses them to guide both retriever training and LLM refinement.
+To improve alignment, ExpandR incorporates retriever reward and self-reward signals and applies Direct Preference Optimization (DPO) to fine-tune the LLM.
+This joint training strategy encourages the LLM to generate expansions that are not only semantically rich but also tailored to the retrieval utility of dense retrievers.
 ![method](assets/model.png)

 ## ⚙️ Setup
 (1) Use `git clone` to download this project:
 ```
-git clone git@github.com:NEUIR/LLM-QE.git
+git clone git@github.com:NEUIR/ExpandR.git
-cd LLM-QE
+cd ExpandR
 ```
 (2) Install the following packages using Pip or Conda under your environment
 ```